 They went and they signed.

-The phrase was mentioned by Ken Howarth in Sounds Gradely: A Collection of Dialect and Other Words Used in Lancashire Folk Speech (North West Sound Archive, Clitheroe Castle, Lancashire – 1985) — its pronunciation is given in brackets and the last line indicates the place where it was recorded:
+Ken Howarth recorded the full monty in Sounds Gradely: A Collection of Dialect and Other Words Used in Lancashire Folk Speech (North West Sound Archive, Clitheroe Castle, Lancashire – 1985) — its pronunciation is given in brackets and the last line indicates the place where it was recorded:

 FULL-MONTY (ful mon’ti)